-Indiana beat neighboring Illinois to the sports betting punch, and I think it’ll do the same with online casinos.
+Indiana sports betting beat neighboring Illinois punch, and I think it’ll do the same with online casinos.
 If that spurs Illinois to pass legislation of its own, that’s just a bonus.

 I really think Indiana gets it done this year.